farshed/farshed.github.io/src/content/blog/on-losing-faith.md

 ![Epicurean Paradox](/media/blog/epicurean-paradox.webp)

-Before one gets to the question whether God exists or not, there's another more fundamental problem that people seem to miss entirely and that is the nature of worship.
+Before one gets to the question of whether God exists or not, there's another more fundamental problem that people seem to miss entirely and that is the nature of worship.

 ## Nature of Worship